mcanouil/quarto-wizard/README.md

 ## Overview

 **Quarto Wizard** is a Visual Studio Code extension that helps you manage your Quarto projects.
-It allows you to easily install Quarto extensions directly from the [Quarto Extensions Repository](https://github.com/mcanouil/quarto-wizard).
+It allows you to easily install Quarto extensions directly from the [Quarto Extensions](https://github.com/mcanouil/quarto-extensions) listing repository.
 This extension provides a user-friendly interface to browse, select, and install Quarto extensions, enhancing your Quarto development experience.

 ## Requirements